Conversational artificial intelligence (AI) uses machine learning to talk with users in a way that feels natural and personalized.

 How to Pick the Right Platform/Solution

-If you want to get started with conversational AI, the first key is to choose the right platform.
+If you want to start with conversational AI, the first key is choosing the right platform.

-There are many custom options available for your website or custom integration, including AI-driven chat windows and embedded interfaces.
+Many custom options for your website or custom integration are available, including AI-driven chat windows and embedded interfaces.

 But we’ll look at pre-built systems you can start with today.
-These have a few advantages—they’re faster and easier to create, and they are already on platforms people know.
+These have a few advantages—they’re faster, easier to create, and already on platforms people know.

 For text-based bots, there are plenty to choose from—from Facebook Messenger to Twitter to Slack.

 The first key is to use a platform your customers are already familiar with and one that includes the features you need.